 Use a cardboard box. iKatbag shows us a simple way to build a catapult with recycled materials and materials you have around your home.

-Further Learning
+Further Learning about Catapults

-Asking open ended questions is a fantastic way to keep the learning rolling.
+Asking open-ended questions is a fantastic way to keep the learning rolling.

 Here are a few ideas for catapults: